bneukom/UnrealSnow/README.md

 # Unreal Terrain Snow Simulation
 Snow simulation for large terrains which runs in real-time on the GPU.
-The simulation is based on the paper [Geospecific rendering of alpine terrain](https://www.cs.utah.edu/~thompson/publications/Premoze:1999:GRA.pdf) by Simon Premoze et al. with several changes.
+The simulation is based on the paper [Geospecific rendering of alpine terrain](https://www.cs.utah.edu/~thompson/publications/Premoze:1999:GRA.pdf) by Premoze et al. with several changes.

 There are two implementations of the simulation available.
 The GPU implementation which uses a Compute Shader and an implementation which runs on the CPU.
 The simulations write the amount of snow into a texture which is then used by the landscape rendering Blueprint.